This project has received funding from the European Union’s Horizon 2020 research and innovation program under grant agreement No. 868213

 Atrial Fibrillation

-Atrial fibrillation (A-Fib) is an irregular heart rate disorder that increases the risk for stroke, heart failure and other heart-related complications.
-During atrial fibrillation, the heart's two upper chambers beat out of coordination with the two lower chambers of the heart.
+Atrial fibrillation (A-Fib) is an irregular heart rhythm that increases the risk of stroke, heart failure, and other serious cardiac complications.
+During A-Fib, the heart’s two upper chambers beat out of sync with the two lower chambers, disrupting normal blood flow.

 A-Fib is the most common serious abnormal heart arrhythmia.
 Billions of dollars are spent annually on its diagnosis and treatment (more than $6 Billion in the USA alone each year)1,2.
 With more than 750,000 hospitalizations that occur each year, A-Fib contributes to an estimated 130,000 deaths each year3,4.